SweepCasinos > Vegas Gems

 Source: vegasgems.com > Terms & Conditions

-Wallet data encrypted, but no rng mention
+Wallet data is encrypted, but no mention of RNGs

 trophy-icon 7.5/10